 The story shifts from the present to the flashback and again to the present and the transition happens exceptionally smoothly.
 The depiction of the everyday lives of a middle-class family is pictured remarkably.
 The story very carefully paints the picture of the modern era where money plays an important role in bringing power, dominance, and arrogance to one’s character.

-The book has an open ending, leaving you to ponder and contemplate the various scenarios the story could end.
+The book has an open ending, which leaves you pondering and contemplating the various scenarios the story could end.
+This was my first book with an open ending and I was amazed at how cleverly the author ended the story.
 The way the story moves forward one could never expect that it could end the way it did.

 About the Author